 To claim a pension for insurance periods in Russia (after 01.01.1991), a person must go to any division of the State Social Insurance Agency (SSIA) and submit a pension claim, documents which certify employment or equivalent periods within the territories of Russia, as well as other documents which are necessary for the granting of the certain pension.
 Special attention should be paid to the quality of the documents for submission and their copies – texts and stamps should be clearly readable.The received claim and documents will be sent for review to the RF Pension Fund, who will make the appropriate decision.
 If necessary, Latvian insurance periods are taken into account when deciding upon entitlement to a Russian pension.
 However, the pension is calculated only for the insurance periods in Russia.

 If a Russian pension is granted, it will be paid via the SSIA once every quarter.
 In the claim the person has to indicate their bank account in the LR credit institution where they will receive their pension.

 Russian Federation citizen’s pensions

-RF citizens have the right to choose whether to claim a pension according to the previously mentioned provisions of the Agreement, or to claim for a RF citizen pension according only to the national legislation of Russia about employment or equivalent periods in Latvia and Russia.
-RF citizens have to make this decision once and it is not alterable.
+Russian Federation citizens have the right to choose whether to claim a pension according to the previously mentioned provisions of the Agreement, or to claim for a Russian Federation citizen pension according only to the national legislation of Russia about employment or equivalent periods in Latvia and Russia.
+If person chooses to claim Russian Federation citizen pension, then this decision can be made once and is not alterable.
 The decision is made in any division of the SSIA, filling out a special form.